mercedes-benz/DnA/CONTRIBUTING.md

 Issue-related communication should happen within the concerned issue.

 ## Contributions
-Currently the repo stays private but we intend to make this public in Q2-2022.

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.